maneskiivan/final_project/README.md

 ### Introduction

 The My Realtor app helps you perform searches for realestate properties that are posted for sale.
 You can do custom searches based on different conditions like location, price and other.
-The searches can be analyzed by filtering through the received data and eventually be saved into a .csv file.
+You can save your searches.
+The app can do analysis from the response data or from the saved searches.

 ### API